spatie/laravel-medialibrary/README.md

 [![StyleCI](https://styleci.io/repos/33916850/shield)](https://styleci.io/repos/33916850)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-medialibrary.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-medialibrary)

-This Laravel >=5.1 and Lumen compatible package can associate all sorts of files with Eloquent models.
+This Laravel >=5.4 package can associate all sorts of files with Eloquent models.
 It provides a simple API to work with.
 To learn all about it, head over to [the extensive documention](https://docs.spatie.be/laravel-medialibrary/v4).

 Here are a few short examples of what you can do: